apache/druid/docs/api-reference/supervisor-api.md

 #### URL

-<code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/shutdown`
+<code class="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/shutdown`

 Shuts down a supervisor.
-This API is depreciated and will be removed in future releases.
+This endpoint is depreciated and will be removed in future releases.
 Use the equivalent [terminate](#terminate-a-supervisor) endpoint instead.